denalena/Tracker-Controller/README.md

+changes in this fork:
+- m8c mode is the default
+- added debouncing via Timer.h
+- added hint comment for the correct Joystick lib: https://github.com/MHeironimus/ArduinoJoystickLibrary

+Thanks a lot to Charles Hobbs! @miotislucifugis

+---

 # Tracker-Controller
 An Arduino Pro Micro-based USB gamepad code and pcb layout with mechanical key switches.
 Inspired by the layout and dimensions of the Dirtywave M8 tracker; suitable for M8 headless use, as well as other trackers that uses the NES-style layout, like LSDJ.
 Emmulates either joystick or keyboard commands.
 Multiple alternate keymapping modes available, configured by holding a key during start up.